 Congratulations!
-You’re researching mortgages, which means you’re probably en route to purchasing property.
+You’re researching mortgages, which means you’re probably on your way to purchasing a property.
 Depending on your personal circumstances and preference, you can opt for either an open mortgage or a closed mortgage.
 The main difference between the two has to do with your ability to pay off the mortgage during the term.
-If you're not sure which type of mortgage product is better suited for you and your home buying situation, this guide aims to help.
+If you're not sure which type of mortgage product is better suited for you, this guide aims to help.
 Research the differences between these two types of mortgage products, shop and compare open versus closed mortgages for your potential home purchase, and if needed, speak to a licensed mortgage broker for guidance.
 Knowing mortgage terms and definitions will be of great benefit to you when you look for and compare mortgages in Canada.

 Without further ado, let’s dig into the differences between open mortgages and closed mortgages in Canada.